 Temperament – Dogs have different temperaments depending on their breed and upbringing.
 Try to interact with the dog first to know her behaviour.
 You can also ask the rescue worker or the former owner about the dog’s temperament before you take her in.

-The 5 Best Dog Breeds for Seniors
+5 Recommended Dog Breeds for Seniors

 Let’s now look at five dog breeds that come highly recommended for pet lovers who are in their golden years.